oliverkwebb/oliverkwebb.github.io/content/aboutme.md

 Userbox (88x31)
 : [![My Userbox](/8831.png)](https://oliverkwebb.github.io/)

-I am at the time of writing (June 2025) 16 and a high school student.
+I am at the time of writing 17, a high school student, and starting to transition.
 And have been programming and learning about how computers work for a several years.
 I know how to work a variety of languages, tools, and systems extensively.
 Mainly C, Rust, Lua, Bash, and Linux.